How to Buy Before You Sell in Portland

 HELOC (Home Equity Line of Credit)

-If you have time to plan ahead, a HELOC can be a cleaner option than a bridge loan.
+If you have time to plan ahead, a HELOC can be a less expensive alternative to a bridge loan.
 You open the line of credit while you still own your home, then draw from it when you need funds for a down payment.

-The advantage is flexibility.
 You only pay interest on what you actually use, and rates are generally lower than bridge loan rates.
-The drawback is timing.
-A HELOC can take 2 to 6 weeks to set up, so this is not a last-minute solution.
-You also need equity in your current home and a lender willing to issue the line before your home goes on the market.
-Some lenders will not issue a HELOC on a home that is already listed for sale.
+The key limitation is timing.
+A HELOC takes 2 to 6 weeks to set up, so this is not a last-minute solution.
+Some lenders will also not issue a HELOC on a home that is already listed for sale, which means you need to move on this before your home hits the market.

 Securities-Backed Line of Credit (SBLOC)